Job outlooks for Early childhood educators and assistants

 • There are a small number of unemployed workers with recent experience in this occupation.

-• There is a significant need for workers in this occupation and the government has put in place measures to encourage recruitment, including a scholarship program for which child care technology students are eligible and a paid on-the-job training program.
+As the government is committed to creating several thousand spaces, there is a significant demand for workers in this occupation.
+Measures were also implemented to foster recruitment, including a scholarship program for which childcare technology students are eligible and a paid on-the-job training program.

-While it will be good elsewhere, the employment outlook for this occupation will be different in the following regions:
+While the employment outlook for this occupation is good at the provincial level, it will be moderate in the regions of Côte-Nord and Nord-du-Québec.

 • Early childhood educators and assistants mainly work in the following sectors:

-The employment outlook will be good for Early childhood educators and assistants (NOC 4214) in the Outaouais region for the 2022-2024 period.
+The employment outlook will be good for Early childhood educators and assistants (NOC 42202) in the Abitibi - Témiscamingue region for the 2023-2025 period.

 The following factors contributed to this outlook: